vinjn/vinjn.github.io_/_posts/1986-07-17-vinjn-zhang-resume.md

 Apr 2012 - Present, GPU Infrastructure Architect, *nVidia*

 *   Maintaining Direct3D tools which decrease the size and running time of API traces and keep the performances match, it requires understanding of the application behavior.
-*   Using graphics debugging tools( Microsoft PIX/ Intel GPA/ Nsight/ apitrace) to analyze bottlenecks and improve performance.
+*   Using various tools (PIX/GPA/Nsight/apitrace) to debug and analyze bottlenecks.
 *   Building an automatic work flow to cover Direct3D9/10/11 traces.
 *   Maintaining OpenGL/ES API capture, convert and replay tools.